 7. Consider All Door Swings, Including Appliances

-Look for conflicts.
+Look for conflicts within your kitchen layout.
 Will two doors routinely collide?
 Can you stand comfortably beside an open appliance?
 Be especially mindful of the refrigerator door swing.
-Many refrigerator doors must be open more than 90 degrees for interior bins to fully extend -- if such an appliance is snug against a wall, your lettuce may be held hostage and drawers won't pull out for cleaning.
-Also beware that if a dishwasher is adjacent to an angled corner sink, the door will overlap the sink area -- and bruise shins.
+Many refrigerator doors must be open more than 90 degrees for interior bins to fully extend.
+If this appliance is snug against a wall, you might not be able to fully open drawers or pull them out for cleaning.
+You should also beware that if a dishwasher is adjacent to an angled corner sink, the door will overlap the sink area and might bruise shins.

 8. Double-Check Installation Requirements for Appliances

-Do this before you buy.
+Take a close look at all requirements for installation before you purchase appliances.
 Even among same-size appliances, actual depths, required clearances for airflow, and door swings may differ.

 9. Think Through the Electrical Plan

 Codes dictate outlet placement, but you still have choices.
-Make sure outlets are available wherever you would plug in small appliances and won't cause cord issues.
+Make sure outlets are available wherever you would plug in small appliances and in a spot that won't cause cord issues.
 Switches should be intuitively placed.
-Consider a dimmer for pendants and other overhead lights and a push button for the disposal.
+Consider a dimmer for pendants and other overhead lights and a push-button for the disposal.

 Think twice before installing a trash pullout below your main sink.
 When you're standing at the sink, the trash is inaccessible.
 Instead, place the pullout immediately to the right or left of the sink or in your prep area.

-11. Stow Everyday Dishes and Flatware Near the Dishwasher
+11. Stow Dishes and Flatware Near the Dishwasher

 12. Beware of Putting a Fridge Directly Beside a Wall Oven